Marchand-Lab-Capstone/XenoFind/README.md

 Xenofind has three subcommands to call: Consensus Formation, Find, and Model Generation.

 ### Consensus Formation
-Consensus Formation is used to create accurate consensus sequences fr XNA aptamer aptamer datasets.
+Consensus Formation is used to create accurate consensus sequences for XNA aptamer aptamer datasets.
 These consensus sequences are decoupled for both the forward and reverse strands to reduce end specific nanopore sequencing error and are labelled accordingly.
 The consensus sequences are outputted in the FASTA file format in the desired working directory as "final_merged_consensus.fasta".
 This FASTA file will be a mandatory input in "Find".
 The output is a FASTA file named `final_merged_consensus.fasta`, which is required for the "Find" step.

 Inputs needed:
 - Desired working directory